-Michele is a member of the Federal Court Advisory Committee and the Local Rules Subcommittee for the U.S. District Court for the District of New Hampshire.
+Michele is a member of the Local Rules Subcommittee for the U.S. District Court for the District of New Hampshire and was a member of its Federal Court Advisory Committee.
+She serves on the Ethics Committee of the New Hampshire Bar Association.
 She has also served as Chairperson of the New Hampshire Public Employee Labor Relations Board.

 - Recognized by Chambers USA for Commercial Litigation (2019 - present)